stonecauldron/tile-mapper/report/paper.md

   Creating two-dimensional tile maps by hand is a long and tedious process.
 Tile maps contain an inherent structure and repetition that we should be able to exploit.
-We provide a way of generating these maps automatically using machine learning techniques while still allowing the level designer to specify the high level spatial structure of the world.
+We provide a way of generating these maps automatically using machine learning techniques.
 With these set of tools level designers will be able to create worlds that are much larger in scope.
 papersize: A4
 documentclass: article
 numbersections: true
 header-includes:
     - \usepackage{graphicx}
+    - \usepackage{mathtools}
 #classoption: twocolumn
 ---